+Today"s date:

 Name of student victim:

 Student Victim"s Grade:

 Person Reporting Incident Name:

 Telephone :

 E-mail Address:

 Name(s) of alleged offender(s) if known Age Is he/she a student at Kells Academy?
 Yes No

-Yes No

-Yes No

-!

-Date incident happened:

-Where did the incident happen?

-on school property at a school-sponsored activity/event off campus

-Place an X next to the statement(s) that be st describes wha at happened (choose all the apply) Hitting, kicking, shoving, spitting, hair pulling, or throwing something Demeani the student t jokes; making threatening g rude and/or Intimidating, extorting, or exploiting Getting another person to hit or harm the student Sexual H arassment Spreading harmful rumors or gossip Teasing, name-calling, making critical remarks, or threatening, in person or by other means (including electronic methods) Excluding or rejecting the student Other (specify): What did the alleged offender(s) say or do?
-(Attach a separate sheet if necessary): le there are additional information you would like to provide?
-(Attach a concrete sheet if passess).
-Is there any additional information you would like to provide?
-(Attach a separate sheet if necessary): Signature: Date: For office use only: Burland has Reviewed by:
+Yes No No Date incident happened: Where did the incident happen? on school property at a school-sponsored activi at a school-sponsored activity/event off campus on school bus On the way to/from school Place an X next to the statement(s) that bes t describes what happened (choose all the apply) Hitting, kicking, shoving, spitting, hair pulling, or throwing something Demeaning and making the student the victim of jokes Intimidating, extorting, or exploiting Getting another person to hit or harm the student Making rude and/or threatening gestures Spreading harmful rumors or gossip Teasing, name-calling, making critical remarks, or threatening, in person or by other means (including electronic methods) Excluding or rejecting the student Other (specify): What did the alleged offender(s) say or do?
+(Attach a separate sheet if necessary): Is there any additional information you would like to provide?
+(Attach a separate she et if necessary):

+For office use only:

+Poviowed by:

+Reviewed by:

+Analysis of the School"s Situation